modernish/modernish/README.md

     le <expr> <expr>  the 1st expr eval's to smaller than or equal to the 2nd gt <expr> <expr>  the 1st expr evaluates to a greater number than the 2nd ge <expr> <expr>  the 1st expr eval's to greater than or equal to the 2nd

-    isint <string>    test if a given argument is an integer number, ignoring leading and trailing spaces and tabs.

 ### use var/array ###
 Associative arrays using the `array` function.
 (Not finished yet.)